Research

 Working Papers

-Monetary Policy in the Presence of Tail Risks (JMP)
+Monetary Policy in the Presence of Tail Risks

 This paper develops a New-Keynesian macro-finance model in which higher-order uncertainty directly affects asset prices, the natural rate, and optimal policy.